Afghanistan and the West

 The population of Afghanistan roughly doubled from the beginning of the US invasion in 2001 to the withdrawal in 2021.
 The fertility rate in Afghanistan was very high at the beginning of that period.
 It is somewhat lower now, but still well above replacement.

 Modern fashions spread by communication, through mass media and social media.
-Traditional values propagate by reproduction.
-They are passed on from parents to children.
+Traditional values propagate by reproduction, from parents to children.
 They increase by fertility.

 Afghanistan is on the leading edge of a biological reaction against modernity.
-Modern civilization allows almost all children to live to adulthood, which (ironically) makes a traditional way of life more adaptive, because high fertility is the best reproductive strategy in this environment.
-Ironically, the most “backward” people, such as fundamentalist Muslims and the Amish, are the most adapted to modernity.
+Modern civilization allows almost all children to live to adulthood.
+Somewhat ironically, this makes a traditional way of life more adaptive, because high fertility is the best reproductive strategy when child mortality is low.
+The most “backward” people, such as fundamentalist Muslims and the Amish, are the most adapted to modernity, because they are ideologically opposed to it.
+They benefit from modern civilization, while rejecting it.

 The future belongs to those who show up and fight for it.
 Afghanistan is full of young men, many of whom were born since the US invasion of 2001.
 They are willing to fight for the future.
 That is why the United States failed in Afghanistan.

-The neocons were Western imperialists, in a sense.
-After the collapse of the Soviet Union, they believed that the modern liberal state was the end of history: that it was destined to replace all existing political systems, given enough time.
-They believed that oppressive regimes in places like Iraq and Afghanistan were standing in the way of progress.
-They believed that if they toppled those regimes, modern liberal societies would rise in their place, given a little help from the West.
+The neocons were Western imperialists, in a way.
+After the collapse of the Soviet Union, they believed that the modern liberal state was the end of history: that it was destined to eventually replace all existing political systems.
+They believed that oppressive regimes (such as the Taliban) were standing in the way of progress, and if they used military force to crush those regimes, modern liberal societies would arise, with a little help from the West.

 Of course, the neocons expected to enrich themselves and their friends in the process.
 I don’t want to attribute altruistic motives to them.
-But they did have a moral narrative that they used to justify their military adventures and social experiments.
+But they did have a moral narrative, which they used to justify their military adventures and social experiments.
 They really believed in that narrative, as much as the Taliban really believe in Islam.

 Their moral narrative made them blind to certain things.
 They did not understand the importance of demographics in determining the future.
 They did not understand the weakness of the modern liberal system: that it is actively engaged in pulling the demographic rug out from under its own feet.
 They did not understand the strength of fundamentalism in the modern environment.
 So, they failed.